One of the most beneficial things one can do when planning for a move, even if you are an organized person, is to work with a professional organizer.

-A move is the best time to consider the amount of things you have accumulated and whether all your clothes, appliances, furniture and the rest, are really necessary.
+A move is the best time to consider the number of things you have accumulated and whether all your clothes, appliances, furniture, and the rest, are really necessary.
 With families, considering your future space beforehand is so important.

 Often, families just decide to pack everything up and figure out what to do with it later.
 When I work with people after a move and they have been living with boxes for a long period of time, it’s often because space planning feels so overwhelming.
 However, with a little work prior to the move, we can find the perfect spot for things and the family can begin to enjoy their new home.

 Often, you have couples that are blending households.
 That can be a real challenge if both people have accumulated a lot of things.
 What are some ways people can reduce the number of duplications?